microsoft/vscode-docs/api/extension-guides/overview.md

 ## Guides & Samples

-Here are the guides on the VS Code website.
-Each guide illustrates one [VS Code API](/api/references/vscode-api) usage or a [Contribution Point](/api/references/contribution-points).
+Here are the guides on the VS Code website, including their usage of the [VS Code API](/api/references/vscode-api) [Contribution Points](/api/references/contribution-points).

 | Guide on VS Code Website | API & Contribution |
 | --- | --- |